SecurityHandbook/handbook/en/iot/andr.md

 <br><br><hr><br>

 ## Secure Devices:
-As stated above, the diversity of Android devices may be an advantage from a certain point of view, it's a huge problem from the security's point view though.
+As stated above, while the diversity of Android devices may be an advantage from a certain point of view, it's a huge issue from a security perspective.

-Today you can get a device running OS Android for a very low price.
-What nobody cares about though, is support and OS updates.
-Most cheap devices won't ever get any security update, never mind OS version updates.
-These devices therefore may contain hundreds of vulnerabilities which can be easily exploited if there's no patch for them.
-Needless to say, the situation doesn't have to be any better with more expensive devices.
+Today, you can get a device running OS Android for a very low price.
+What nobody cares about though, are support and OS updates.
+Cheap devices typically won't ever get any security update, never mind OS version updates.
+In result, these devices contain hundreds of vulnerabilities which can be easily exploited unless they're patched.
+Needless to say, the situation doesn't have to be any better with more expensive and flagship devices $ndash; depends on the vendor.

-Here're a few key requirements the device should comply with in order to be addressed as secure.
+Here're few key requirements the device should comply with in order to be evaluated as secure.
 You'll also find here a list of devices that meet the requierements.

 ### Security requirements for a device running OS Android:
 - 64-bit architecture (x86/ARM)